triangledirt/obj/README.md

 first you observe a series of objects

 then ask sense to tell you which bits of the object are telling you something

+you can use those as a starting point for your inference

 read more about [sense](SENSE.md)